gabotronix/underpass/README.md

 ***

 ### Requirements:
-1. Ubuntu 18.04 or CentOS 7 - 64-bit
+1. Ubuntu 18.04 or CentOS 7, 64-bit

 2. VPS with at least 2GB RAM, fresh install

-3. Docker and Docker Compose (tested on versions v19.03 and v1.26 respectively)
+3. Docker and Docker Compose (starting with versions v19.03 and v1.26 respectively)

-4. Ansible (tested on version 2.9.10)
+4. Ansible (starting with version 2.9.10)

 ***